samgliu/THO-blog-api/README.md

 # API Usage:

 Offer User system to give CMS-like management.
-Anyone can regester/login/comment.
+Anyone can register/login/comment.
-Only user with admin permission gives user post/delete authorization.
+Only user with admin permission can post/delete authorization.
-Default admin pass: admin
+Admin password in DEMO: admin // setting in .env

 /_ Index _/